sombriks/node-simple/README.md

 ### Why app folder instead of src folder

-Use `src` whenever you have any compilation step for your code -- typescript for example. use `app` folder if it is meant to run the way it is.
+Use `src` whenever you have any compilation step for your code -- typescript for example.

+Use `app` folder if it is meant to run the way it is.

 ### app/config/db.mjs